ASauvage/APISentinel/README.md

 PokeAPIGlobalTester('production')
 ```

-your will get a session ID, you have to copy/paste it in the web interface to get test result
+your will get a session ID to find your tests results in mongoDB.